Aayush894/Ecommerce-Clone-Web/README.md

-# Ecommerce-Clone-Web
+# Food-Delivery App Clone
-A ecommerece clone website part of journey of learning MERN stack.
+A clone app, part of journey of learning MERN stack.